tsimeonov/Computer-Science/01_Product_Store/overview.md

 - `<ChakraProvider>`: This provides all the stylish UI components (like `Button`, `Input`, `Box`) from the Chakra UI library to your entire app.

 So, `main.jsx` finds the empty `div` in `index.html` and fills it with your main `App` component, giving it styling and routing powers.

+Let's look at `<App />` .

+`fronted/src/App.jsx `(The Main Layout and Router) 🗺️

+This component is the main "layout" for your entire application.
+It defines the parts of your site that are always present and the parts that change.

+1. `<Navbar />`: This is the first thing inside the main `Box`.
+Since it's outside the `<Routes>` block, the Navbar will be visible on every single page of your application.
+This is great for consistent navigation.

+1. `<Routes> ... </Routes>`: This block is the "page switcher."
+It's the part that looks at the URL in your browser and decides which component to show.

+1. `<Route path="/" element={<HomePage />} />`: This line says, "If the user is at the main URL (like `http://localhost:5173/`), show the `HomePage` component."

+1. `<Route path="/create" element={<CreatePage />} />`: This one says, "If the user goes to the /create URL (like `http://localhost:5173/create`), show the `CreatePage` component."

+So, the `App` component essentially says: "Always show the `Navbar` at the top, and then, in the space below, show either the `HomePage` or the `CreatePage` depending on the URL."